PennLINC/ZAPR01_dMRI_TMSfMRI/index.md

 <br>
 <br>
 # A pathway for amygdala TMS neuromodulation
+*This study demonstrated that transcranial magnetic stimulation applied to the ventrolateral prefrontal cortex (vlPFC) exerts acute and focal neuromodulatory effects on the amygdala through the engagement of a vlPFC-amygdala white matter pathway.*

 ### Project Lead
 Valerie J. Sydnor